Mark Schedler - Sr. DOT Editor - J. J. Keller & Associates, Inc.

 Read more about using driver data to mitigate risk here.

-You can pinpoint opportunities to improve efficiency from high-leverage items such as:
+Exceptional fleet management helps you pinpoint opportunities to improve efficiency from high-leverage items such as:

 Developing an effective driver performance management process provides leverage to do more with the team you have.
 Coaching drivers based on actionable information in exception reports, generated from your landslide of data, can improve operational efficiency as well as produce more revenue and profit with the same number of drivers.